-This Agreement shall continue in effect up to and including the 30^{1h} day of June 2017.
+This Agreement shall become effective July 2, 2020 and continue in effect up to the 30th day of June, 2021.

 Either party desiring to renew or amend this Agreement may give notice in writing of its intention during the last ninety (90) days of its operations.